• Loading stock data...

 The pressure on him to complete the purchase was amped up by a countdown clock that appeared on the webpage that gave him limited time to review all information, input his payment information, and read and agree to terms and conditions.

-Had he known about the fees prior to the countdown clock page, Flores “would not have purchased the specific tickets he purchased and instead would have attempted to buy tickets for different seats or from another seller at a lower total price.”
+Had he known about the fees before the countdown clock page, Flores “would not have purchased the specific tickets he purchased and instead would have attempted to buy tickets for different seats or from another seller at a lower total price.”

 The suit does not include a specific amount in damages being sought, though it demands the Giants “pay back the unlawfully charged junk fees.”